NCAR/python-tutorial/source/tutorials/beginner.rst

    ..

-   Using ``f-string`` s with float formatting you can determine the precision with which to print the values to. ``.5f`` means you want 5 places after the decimal point.
+   Using *f-*:python:`\string`\s with float formatting you can determine the precision with which to print the values to.
+The :python:`.5f` means you want 5 places after the decimal point.

    `More on string formatting <https://docs.python.org/3/library/string.html#format-string-syntax>`_